Board of Directors

 Melissa Meredith

-Melissa Meredith is an intaglio printmaker with a much-loved studio at the FVAC where she both works and teaches.
-Her artwork is in museums, numerous private and corporate collections, and can be found in several New England galleries.
+Melissa Meredith is an intaglio printmaker with a much-loved studio at the FVAC, where she both works and teaches.
+Her artwork is in museums, and numerous private and corporate collections can be found in several New England galleries.
 An avid gardener, Melissa lives in Bloomfield.

 Sue Nooney